Life Will Give You Lemons: Bad Things Happen

 Make the best out of even the worst circumstances.
 As the saying goes, “When life gives you lemons you make lemonade”.
-It’s inevitable that we all experience negative circumstances in your lives.
+It’s inevitable that bad things happen in your lives.
 From the time we learn to walk, we have been making lemonade with our lemons.
 Each time we fell and got up again to walk is an example of learning from our mistakes or shortcomings.
 Imagine that even now, you get up again as you did when you were a baby.
 You get up and learn from your failures because it is your natural instinct to survive.
 Imagine you can do so much more when you are purposeful in your getting up and overcoming.
 This blog is for those of us who are having challenges getting up after falling.

 Recently one of the great stories of triumph over a tragic situation is the shootings in many schools across America.
-Making lemonade from your lemons Groups of young people stood up and fought for a world they know they deserve.
+These are tragic and horrific moments, yet many groups of young people have used this as a platform to stand up and fight for the world they deserve.
 Amidst the pain from the loss of their schoolmates and teachers students stood up and started a movement against the National Rifle Association and the United States Government.
 Of course it may have been easier to not start a movement, to sit quietly and wait for change.
 Instead these students from Parkland, Florida started a movement that became a national movement against gun violence.
-They made lemonade from their lemons.
-Other example of using your lemons is of couples who are unable to conceive children and in turn become foster parents or adopt multiple children.
+They found a way to cope with an awful situation.
+Other example of coping when bad things happen is of couples who are unable to conceive children and in turn become foster parents or adopt multiple children.
 What are some experiences which left you feeling vulnerable?
 Let’s take depression for example, in my sister Brittani’s case she blogged about her depression in Depression: My Story.
 Brittani used her negative experience to enlighten and uplift others who are experiencing depression.
 There is power in your pain.